GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 <div align="center"> <img src="render/cumsum_first_draft.png" alt="input section" width="1000"/> </div>

 Now let's make this graph prettier.
 Aside from adding a title, labels, etc., take a look at the y-axis.
 As you can see, it doesn't go all the way to the top.
 To change this, we can set it to the maximum value of our data.
 But what might be more interesting is to see the current storage value compared to the maximum possible.
 As you may remember, this maximum storage level is also part of our optimization.
 So now we need to add data from other model symbols to our renderer.
-By clicking on *Additional datasets to communicate with the custom renderer* we see all symbols that we can include in the renderer.
+First go to *Advanced options* and then by clicking on *Additional datasets to communicate with the custom renderer* we will see all the symbols we can add to the renderer.
 Since we need the data from the scalar variable `battery_storage`, we add `"_scalarsve_out"`.
 Going back to the *Main* tab, we now need to change how we access the data, since `data` is no longer a single tibble, but a named list of tibbles.
 In the example below we use [`filter()`](https://www.rdocumentation.org/packages/dplyr/versions/0.7.8/topics/filter) and [`pull()`](https://www.rdocumentation.org/packages/lplyr/versions/0.1.6/topics/pull) to extract the desired data.
+Note that `%>%` is the pipe operator, which is used to pass the result of an expression or function as the input to the next function in a sequence, improving the readability and flow of your code.

 ``` R
 max_storage <- data[["_scalarsve_out"]] %>%